SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 <a name="practice-2"></a>
 ### Practice 2 : Visualizing and plotting sample results with Phinch
-<td>Practice2 will use a specialized website to have a overview of a complete biom file.
-This dataset includes 24 samples of rice microbiome : 3 fields of sampling, 4 replicates and infected and non-infected.
+<td>Practice2 will use a specialized website to have an overview of a complete biom file.
+This dataset includes 24 samples of rice microbiome : 3 fields of sampling, 4 replicates, for infected and non-infected.
 These details were inclued in the metadata information on biom file. </td>
-* Before start, recovery the biom file containing taxomonic information of the whole of rice samples.
+* Before start, retrieve the biom file containing taxomonic information of the whole rice samples.
 From Galaxy, download  the file riz2.biom.txt from Data library `Galaxy_trainings_2015 => Metagenomics`.
-* Connect to [Phinch](http://phinch.org/) and import biom file obtained by FROGS.
+* Connect to [Phinch](http://phinch.org/) and import this biom file (obtained by FROGS).
 * Select the 24 samples in ordet to analyse the whole data.
 * Explore the `Graph Gallery`.
-* Observe the diversity contained in each samples by using `Taxonomy Bar Chart`.
+* Observe the diversity contained in each sample by using `Taxonomy Bar Chart`.
 Change the lineage level to family, genus or species.
-Change to percentage view.
+Change also to percentage view.
-* Observe the `Donut Partition` and compare the infected and the not-infected.
-It combines the distribution from the 3 fields infected versus the 3 fields not-infected.
+* Observe the `Donut Partition` and compare the infected with the non-infected.
+It combines the distribution from the 3 fields infected versus the 3 fields not infected.
 Can you observe some differencies?
 Are there some over-represented phylum or order in infected fields?

 -----------------------

 <a name="practice-3"></a>
-### Practice 3 : Handling and visualisation of OTU table using PhyloSeq R package
+### Practice 3 : Handling and visualizing OTU table using PhyloSeq R package
 <td>Practice3 will be performed in the R environment using Rstudio.</td>
 * From Galaxy, download  the file riz_metadata.txt from Data library `Galaxy_trainings_2015 => Metagenomics`
 * Download [phyloseq.r](https://southgreenplatform.github.io/trainings/files/phyloseq.r) file and import it in Rstudio.